AlanBeem/OOP_BooleanNetwork_Abundances_miRNA/README.md

 ### TODO:

+Add default keyword arguments where applicable

+Implement functionality wrt K st criticality can be specified

 Write an efficient numpy version with the same data visualization capabilities

 Revise variable names

 Implement hash table based lookups where applicable

-Rename and clean up plotting functions
+Rename and clean up plotting functions (some progress re Examples, still more to do)

 Convert representation of sequences to binary encoding: A:00, U/T:11, G:01, C:10